nirucon/fixaflyttamedia/README.md

-# organize-photos
+# fixafotofilm
-Script to organize photos
+Script to organize photos (in swedish)